Birth Trauma Recovery: A Neuro-Affirming Map for Healing

 Stage 1: Stabilisation — birth debrief and mental health support

 This part is often skipped.
-Women often seek help at a point where they are truly struggling, and exhibiting signs that point to postnatal depression, so they start addressing the symptoms that relate to the diagnosis and jump over the wound that got them there.
+Women often seek help at a point where they are truly struggling and exhibiting signs that point to postnatal depression, so they start addressing the symptoms that relate to the diagnosis and jump over the wound that got them there.
 In the meantime, they might be experiencing symptoms of PTSD, and their nervous system is continuously flooded and unable to discern what might have been the root cause of it.

 A Birth debrief, or birth afterthoughts, offers an opportunity for stabilisation.
 It's a structured, trained, empathic dialogue led by a specialised midwife or healthcare provider that helps a woman reconstruct the timeline of her birth, understand what happened and why, name what she felt, and begin to place the experience rather than have it continue to arrive when you least expect it.